 Payments are automatically withdrawn on the same day each month.
 If a recurring payment date falls on a weekend or holiday, the payment will be withdrawn on the following business day per RCW 1.12.060(3).

-Self-service payment plans are available for qualifying excise tax accounts only.
+Self-service payment plans are available for qualifying excise tax and capital gains accounts.

 A down payment reduces the outstanding debt, which means: